Luna is our resident school dog and is an integral member of the community at Dysart!

 It is known that dogs have the ability to relieve anxiety.

-Physical – Petting Luna and Willow provides tactile stimulation and therefore will engage all senses.
+Physical – Petting Luna provides tactile stimulation and therefore will engage all senses.
 Like our pupils, our dogs will require regular movement breaks and will need activity/games/ walks outside.
 This will motivate the children to get active with her and in turn will prepare them to be ‘ready to learn’ when in the classroom.